0rtis/jsafebox/README.md

 ### Why JSafe ?
 With the rise of online banking, cryptocurrencies and other digital transformation, it has become mandatory to backup sensitive files.
-Those file need to be easily accesible, securely stored and encrypted.
+Those file need to be easily accessible, securely stored and encrypted.
 But lightweight, portable, cross platform vault software are surprisingly hard to come by.
-Password protected archive works fine but they let room for file leakage as there is no convenient way of exploring the vault unless extracting the whole content.
+Password protected archive works fine but they let room for file leakage as there is no convenient way of exploring the vault without extracting the whole content.